"The person is never the problem, the problem is the problem."

 Stories, continuously told, define your identity.
 Because some of your stories are "problem saturated" stories, the repeated reinforcement, they become your "identity stories."
 When you are stuck in emotional pain, you can forget that you are a creative being with many different stories to tell.

 Beneath our "problem stories" are hidden skills, resources, positive values, dreams, and desires.
 In narrative therapy, we listen for indications of strength within life stories that are saturated with problems.
 In this course your will learn how to describe new ways of seeing your life to improve your emotional well-being.

 "The course fed my curiosity - I loved the questions, some of which prompted surprising answers in the writing process.
 I really enjoyed the way the questions were framed - a type of push/pull effect that contributed to viewing aspects from differing points.
 "Looking in the round."— M.G.

 "I liked the daily emails as they were a reminder to check-in and do some inner work every day.
 Thank you!"— R.D.

 "This has been a remarkable experience and I have learned and unlearned a great deal."

 "I suffer from a general low-key depression, lacking hope in life and people.
 It was a challenging course, with very interesting prompts, especially those looking into hope."

 This course includes a PDF download of all 30 prompts delivered at the end of the course, as well as a Narrative Therapy Guidebook with additional journal exercises to deepen your re-storying journey.

-Lessons are delivered once a day after you purchase your course.
+Lessons are delivered once day after you purchase your course.
 You will get email reminders to view your lessons when you forget to check into the classroom.
 It is helpful to bookmark this link so you can review your course content whenever you want: